Past Award Winners:

 2010

-Victor R. Fuchs Award
+Victor R. Fuchs Award: Willard G. Manning

 Willard G. Manning, Professor in the Harris School of Public Policy and the Department of Health Studies at the University of Chicago